Pregnant Hilaria Baldwin Rocks Fit Bikini Body In Yoga Workout Video

 A post shared by Hilaria Thomas Baldwin (@hilariabaldwin) on

-Wow.
-Yoga does a body good.
+Yoga really does a body good.

 For those of you who missed the workouts!
 Hamstrings and butt 3 sets 20, each side????